The Final Days of Yeshua

 Hearing before the Sanhedrin at sunrise, Mark 15:1a (Matt 27:1; Luke 22:66-71).

 Hearing before Pilate, Mark 15:1b-5 (Matt 27:2, 11-26; Luke 23:2-3; John 18:28-38).

 Remorse of Judas, return of money and suicide, Matt 27:3-10.

-En route the cross-beam is given to Simon of Cyrene to carry and Yeshua comforts women mourners.
+Simon of Cyrene bears the cross and Yeshua comforts women mourners.

 Pilate has a sign affixed to the cross with "Yeshua of Nazareth, King of the Jews," John 19:19.

 Bystanders and members of the Sanhedrin mock Yeshua.

 Yeshua promises Paradise to one of the crucified robbers, Luke 23:43.

 Yeshua commits the care of his mother to John, John 19:26-27.